St James Theatre, Auckland: History

 St James Theatre was constructed in 1928 to replace the Wellesley Street Fullers' Opera House which had burnt down 2 years prior.
 It cost £80,000 to construct and took 9 months to complete.
 It was initially known as the 'New Opera House'.
 It was designed for vaudeville performances which were still popular at the time.
 In 1929 projection facilities were added and the theatre started to screen films alongside stage performances.

-Norman Hayward became the manager of the theatre in 1935 and under his management the theatre won the contract for Metro-Goldwyn-Meyer in Auckland.
+Norman Hayward became the manager of the theatre in 1935 and under his management the theatre won the contract for Metro-Goldwyn-Mayer in Auckland.
 In 1945 the theatre was purchased by Kerridge Theatres.
 Kerridge brought back live stage shows and hosted the Bolshoi Ballet Company, New Zealand Ballet Company, and Royal Variety Performance.

 In 1953, the building's facade and vestibule underwent renovation for Queen Elizabeth and Prince Philip's visit to New Zealand.
 The monarchs were hosted at St James Theatre during their visit.

 The Odeon Cinema, Westend Cinema, and Regent Theatre were added onto the building in 1957, 1966, and 1982 respectively.
 The Odeon cinema was the first public space in New Zealand to have full air conditioning.

 In 2007 the theatre closed after a fire damaged the building.
 In 2010 St James Saviours was established as a group to lobby for the restoration of the theatre.
 In 2014 the ownership of the theatre was transferred to the Auckland Notable Properties Trust.
 The Trust has put $15 million towards the restoration and Auckland Council matched that in 2015–2016 and in 2023 the New Zealand government also contributed $15 million towards it.
 Restoration work was scheduled for the middle of 2024.